simonesilvestroni/m2m-website/_pages/now.md

 ## Where?

-Currently living between the shores of Lake Maggiore and Milan.
-The plan for 2023 is to go back to the UK, hopefully soon because <a href="{{ site.url }}/blog/making-mistakes/">I'm not happy in my native country</a>.
+After 10 years in England, I'm currently living between the shores of Lake Maggiore and Milan.
+The plan for 2023 is to go back to the UK, hopefully soon because <a href="{{ site.url }}/blog/making-mistakes/">I don't fit in my native country</a>.

 ## Sound design